entando/entando-docs/vuepress/docs/next/tutorials/getting-started/azure-install.md

 ### Deploy NGINX Ingress Controller

-1. Navigate to your cluster by clicking `Go to Resource` from the results page, or the breadcrumb navigation `Home` → `Kubernetes service` and clicking on your cluster.
+1. Navigate to your cluster by clicking `Go to Resource` from the results page, or go to `Home` → `Kubernetes service` and click on your cluster.
 2. Select `Connect`
 3. Select `Open Cloud Shell`
    - With a new Azure account, you may see a warning: `You have no storage mounted`.
 Follow the instructions to create a new storage account.